Saturday, March 14, 2020 from 9:00 AM - 4:00 PM

 Andrew Young, MSD, DDS studied Orofacial Pain at Rutgers University and the University of Medicine and Dentistry of New Jersey.
 He is a Diplomate of the American Board of Orofacial Pain, and a Fellow of the American Academy of Orofacial Pain.
 As the director of the orofacial pain curriculum and patient care at Arthur A. Dugoni School of Dentistry, he treats temporomandibular disorders and neuropathic pain.
 He also leads the evidence-based decision-making curriculum.

-Benjamin Shimel, DDS is the Residency Assistant Program Director and full time faculty member at the Arthur A. Dugoni School of Dentistry.
-He joined the Highland Hospital/University of the Pacific Oral and Maxillofacial Residency Training Program as an Assistant Professor and full-time Attending Surgeon in July 2017.
-He is also an Assistant Professor at the University of the Pacific, Dugoni School of Dentistry in San Francisco.
-He earned his Bachelor of Science (BA) Degree in the Integral Program of Liberal Arts from Saint Mary’s College of California in 2002 and completed a post-baccalaureate program from San Francisco State University in 2009 before earning his Doctor of Dental Surgery degree from the Arthur A. Dugoni School of Dentistry in 2013.
-He completed the Oral and Maxillofacial Surgery training at UOP/Alameda Health System, Highland Hospital in 2017.
+Benjamin Shimel, DDS, earned his Bachelor of Science Degree in the Integral Program of Liberal Arts from Saint Mary’s College of California in 2002 and completed a post-baccalaureate program from San Francisco State University in 2009 before earning his Doctor of Dental Surgery degree from Dugoni School of Dentistry in 2013.
+He completed Oral and Maxillofacial Surgery training at Dugoni School of Dentistry and Alameda Health System, Highland Hospital in 2017.

 Dr. Shimel is a diplomate of the American Board of Oral and Maxillofacial Surgery.
 He is the current president of the Sadi Fontaine Academy and is a member of the American Association of Oral and Maxillofacial Surgeons (AAOMS).
-He is a member of the California Association of Oral and Maxillofacial Surgeons (CALAOMS) and the chair for Exhibits within the Association
+He is a member of the California Association of Oral and Maxillofacial Surgeons (CALAOMS) and the chair for the committee on Anesthesia as well as Exhibits.
+Dr. Shimel’s areas of focus as a surgeon include dentoalveolar, implants, trauma, craniofacial, and TMJ.

 Arthur A. Dugoni School of Dentistry